ZhenrongShen/zhenrongshen.github.io/_pages/research.md

 Multi-modal medical imaging information is the cornerstone of precision medicine, yet a common challenge is the unavailability of some imaging modalities in clinical practice.
 Cross-modality image synthesis can impute target modality images from source modality images, which serves as a beneficial tool in multi-modal studies.
-The correlation established between the two modalities through this process can be also leveraged for applications such as anomaly detection and PET attenuation correction.
+The correlation established between the two modalities can be also leveraged for applications such as anomaly detection.

 > ## *PET Anomaly Detection for Parkinson’s Disease (PD) Diagnosis*
-> - We propose a Metabolism-aware Anomaly Detection (MetaAD) framework, which leverages a cyclic modality translation workflow to identify abnormal metabolism cues of PD in <sup>18</sup>F-FDG PET scans.
+> - We propose a Metabolism-aware Anomaly Detection (MetaAD) framework, which leverages a cyclic cross-modality image translation workflow to identify abnormal metabolism cues of PD in <sup>18</sup>F-FDG PET scans.
 > ### *Relevant Publications:*
 > - <a href="" target="_blank">MetaAD: Metabolism-Aware Anomaly Detection for Parkinson’s Disease in 3D <sup>18</sup>F-FDG PET</a> [MICCAI'24 Early Accept]